 A termination for convenience settlement proposal submitted pursuant to the Termination clause does not become a claim under the Contract Disputes Act (CDA) until the settlement proposal negotiations required by the clause has reached an impasse and the settlement proposal has been submitted to the contracting officer for a decision.
 The US Court of Appeals for the Federal Circuit made this ruling in James M Ellett Construction Co. v.
 United States, 93 F.3d 1537, 1543-45 (Fed.
 Cir.
 1996).

 Continuing letters of deficiency should be taken as positive feedback.
-Although there is an extreme amount of delay, and companies need their damages, extreme care is necessary when deciding to launch litigation or appeal.
+Although there is an extreme amount of delay, and companies need termination for convenience damages, extreme care is necessary when deciding to launch litigation or appeal.
 See also Contractor Termination Tips.